kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/project_2_jupyter_2_pyspark.md

 I'm providing instructions here for how to make the modifications necessary to run Jupyter Notebook against a pyspark kernel.

-## Step 1 - Modify your docker-compose.yml file entry for the Spark container to export port 8888 and map it externally.
-Remove any references to 8888 in the Hadoop container.
+## Step 1 - Check and if necessary, modify your docker-compose.yml file

-In your docker-compose.yml file, you will need to add the following specification for the spark container.
-It would generally follow the volumes section:
+Check your docker-compose.yml file to make sure that the spark container has an expose section and ports section with the following entries:

 ```yml
     expose: